One Day at a Time (song): Chart history

+Lena Martell version

+Scottish singer Lena Martell recorded the song for the UK market in 1977.
+The song failed to chart in its first release, but a re-release two years later became a big success and reached No. 1 on the UK Singles Chart in October 1979 for three weeks, and No. 27 in Ireland.

 Cristy Lane version

 "One Day at a Time" became best known among country fans when recorded by American country gospel singer Cristy Lane.
 Lane had started enjoying mainstream success in the late 1970s through the release of several secular hits, including "Let Me Down Easy" and "Simple Little Words."
 In 1979, Lane recorded the song after it became a No. 1 hit in the United Kingdom by Lena Martell.
 At first, United Artists Records balked at releasing the song, despite its previous track record of success, but Lane's husband-manager, Lee Stoller, predicted the song would be successful, and UA relented.
 The song was released in the late winter of 1980, and by the end of the spring, the song was No. 1 on the Billboard Hot Country Singles chart.

 "One Day at a Time" was Lane's only No. 1 hit.
 For Kristofferson, the song was his sixth No. 1 as a songwriter and first in six years (his last being 1974's "Please Don't Tell Me How the Story Ends" by Ronnie Milsap).